simplesamlphp/simplesamlphp/modules/consent/docs/consent.md

 :   Configuration of the Consent storage backend.
 The store option is given in
     the format <module>:<class> and refers to the class sspmod_<module>_Consent_Store_<class>.
-The consent module comes with two build in storages backends 'consnet:Cookie' and 'consent:Database'.
+The consent module comes with two build in storages backends 'consent:Cookie' and 'consent:Database'.
 See separate section on setting up consent using different storage methods.
     This option is optional.
 If option is not set, then the user is asked to consent, but the consent is not saved.